Hong Kong gives protesters green light for big march on Sunday

 HONG KONG, Dec 5 (Reuters) - Hong Kong authorities granted protesters permission to march this weekend, organisers said on Thursday, giving the green light to a rally seen as a gauge of the pro-democracy movement's support following its sweeping victory in local elections.

-The Civil Human Right Front, the group that organised million-strong marches in the China-ruled city in June, said it had received permission from police for a planned Human Rights Day rally on Sunday.
+The Civil Human Rights Front, the group that organised million-strong marches in the China-ruled city in June, said it had received permission from police for a planned Human Rights Day rally on Sunday.

-Tsang Chi-kin, who had been hospitalised after the October shooting incident, walked into a Hong Kong court and left about an hour later after his case was adjourned until February.
+Tsang Chi-kin, who had been hospitalised after the October shooting, walked into a Hong Kong court and left about an hour later after his case was adjourned until February.

 An officer shot Tsang in the chest with a live round.
 Police said the officer involved was under serious threat and acted in self-defence.